-Deleted: the

-fractions of the solids and water phases, and the total bulk density are both used in subsequent calculations.
+Each of the compartments sediment, and suspended matter is described as consisting of two phases: solids and water.
+The bulk density of each compartment is thus defined by the fraction and bulk density of each phase.
+Both the fractions solids and water, and the total bulk density are used in subsequent calculations.
 This implies that the bulk density of a compartment cannot be changed independently of the fractions of the separate phases and vice versa.
 The bulk densities of the compartments sediment and suspended matter are defined by the fractions of the separate phases: